Flag of India

 Judicial System

-• States are divided into districts, each of which has its own District Court.
+• States are divided into districts, each of which has its own district court.
 With few exceptions, the district court has original jurisdiction for civil and criminal cases.
 When handling criminal matters, judges serve as “sessions judges” in “sessions courts.”

 • Quasi-judicial tribunals and commissions are independent of the judicial and executive branches.
 These were created by legislation to lessen the burden on the court system and reduce civil case delays.
 Quasi-judicial tribunals include: